-\end{thm} In the case $m=1$, it is known that $\mbox{Pic}(\mathcal{D}_{1})=\mbox{Aut}(\mathcal{D}_{1})$.
-In this case the theorem is due to Dixmier in {[}Di{]}.
-Its reproof in {[}ML{]} using positive characteristic techniques is, in a sense, the starting point for everything done here.
+This proves \cite{key-3}, conjecture $6$.
+We remark that, in the case $m=1$, it is known that $\mbox{MAut}(\mathcal{D}_{1})=\mbox{Aut}(\mathcal{D}_{1})$.
+In this case the theorem is due to Dixmier in \cite{key-41}.
+Its reproof in \cite{key-31} using positive characteristic techniques is, in a sense, the starting point for everything done here.

-Before proceeding, we indicate the main steps of the argument of the paper, and outline the contents.
-Let $\mathcal{L}_{\mathbb{C}}\subset T^{*}X_{\mathbb{C}}$ be as in \thmref{1}.
-Section $2$ contains general preliminaries on differential operators in positive characteristic, the $p$-curvature, and in particular the Azumaya property of $\mathcal{D}_{X_{k}}$.
-We explain there how to obtain a $\mathcal{D}_{X_{k}}$-module $M_{k}$ whose $p$-support is precisely $\mathcal{L}_{k}^{(1)}$.
-Thus we are led to the question of lifting this object to a $\mathcal{D}$-module in characteristic zero.

-In section $3$ we discuss this lifting problem in detail for connections on varieties; we give cohomological criteria for the obstruction to (infinitesimal) lifting, as well as a description of the set of lifts.
-We also include several variants (for Higgs bundles and for $\lambda$-connections).